Fingolfin7/Time-Tracker/README.md

 `Chemistry`

-Once you compile and run the program you will be greated with the options to 1)create a New Session, 2) Show Totals, and 3) exit
+Once you compile and run the program you will be greated with the options to 1)create a New Session, 2) Show Totals, and 3) exit.
+A bell sound (loaded from the `clock-chimes-daniel_simon.wav` file) will ring every 30 minutes.

 Press any key during a new session to stop the counter and save the time total.

 Time totals are saved in a .txt file called `LogTime`

+You can view a bar graph of your activities and the total hours for each by running the `Time-tracker_graphs` python file.

 ## Contribute to the project